cameron/prts/README.md

 _(Security note: No, this does not give the `git` user direct access to docker or systemctl; the `git` user writes to a push log that the service reads from to initiate builds and unit file installs.)_

+To be honest, you should almost certainly just use ansible.

 # Install

 ## Prereqs